The Missed Shot!

 Take the time to get organized.
 If you have more than one camera bag then invest a few more dollars and have duplicates of key supplies in each bag that way you don’t fear leaving it behind.
 When I grab a different bag I know I only have a grab the bodies, lenses, batteries and memory cards and I’m off, all the other stuff is already in the bag and ready to go.
 I put bodies & lenses in the same locations in each bag, same for batteries, filters, etc. When I need to grab a new battery I can do it in the dark (sometimes have).

 Ever had a day when you are shooting and bam, the battery is dead?
 This is again a simple fix, recharge every night after a day of shooting, cycle your batteries as you need.
 I pull out a charged battery, put it in my camera, and then charge the one I just pulled out.
-I very seldom ever have a dead battery in my cameras (never say never).
+A dead battery is a rare occurrence for myself but admittedly it does happen.
+Good habits will help prevent this.